First, a little humor:

 We feel sad, devastated, ashamed, out of control, helpless, angry, lost, left behind, and lots and lots of other things.
 We rejoice in our friends’ growing families, but that sad pit in our stomach never goes away.

 - Don’t tell me what you think I should do or what you think God’s plan is for me

 This is my story.
 Everyone’s stories and journeys are different.
 I know you’ve heard other infertility stories from your friend, your sister’s friend, your grandma’s friend’s granddaughter.
 But that’s theirs.
 This is mine.
 What happened or didn’t happen for some people is different from what will or won’t happen for me.
-Please don’t tell me what you think I should do to “fix” my problem.
-For Example:
+Please don’t tell me what I should do to “fix” my problem.
+For example:

 - Just Relax

 - Don’t think about it or stress so much

 - God doesn’t want you to have kids